tavmem/buddy/README.md

 memory allocation system.
 The first is in 11 lines of ATWC.
 The second is in well documented traditional C (almost 750 lines).

+Why doesn't the code successfully compile?

+Again, I think that is has to do with file a/b.c.
+Arthur's version of the buddy memory allocation system was tuned to Solaris on Sun workstattions.
+It would need to be rewritten to work with Linux on Intel processors.

 -------------------------------------------------------------------------

 A+ and the A+ Reference Manual are Copyright Morgan Stanley Dean Witter &